For the M.T.

 For the LL.M.

-The J.D. degree or its equivalent from a college of law approved by the American Bar Association and a satisfactory score on the Law School Admission Test (LSAT).
+The J.D. degree or its equivalent from a college of law approved by the American Bar Association.

-Most students submit a resume and/or a personal statement to show their background and interest in taxation, although these items are not required.
-Letters of recommendation are also welcome, but not required.
+Students must submit a resume and a personal statement to show their background and interest in taxation.
+One letter of recommendation is also required.

 The Admissions Committee will admit only those students whose previous academic performance and/or work experience indicate a desire and ability to excel.
 Test scores, records of academic performance, and the applicant's personal qualifications and accomplishments are evaluated to ensure the admission of only those students with the highest aptitude, motivation, and qualifications.

 Because of the course sequence, new students are normally admitted only at the beginning of the summer, fall, and winter quarters.
 It is very difficult for students admitted at the beginning of the spring quarter to graduate in four quarters.